deeptip17/awsSkillSwapApp/README.md

 "# SkillSwapApp"

-This app was developed by me so that students can contact each other and learn the skills they want o learn free of change.
+This app was developed by me so that students can contact each other and learn the skills they want to learn free of charge.

 This app uses aws amplify which in turn integrates with incognito,AppSync for GraphQL with DynamoDB and S3 bucket